 That’s a lot of things that you can do in this module.
 Being able to process customers’ orders, take payments, print invoices, and issue returns (when necessary) is extremely important when it comes to running any business.
 These are all foundational tasks that must be performed on a daily basis to keep your operations running smoothly.

-Fishbowl Inventory speeds up all of these processes compared to performing them by hand.
-Check out the Fishbowl Inventory Wiki link above for more information on generating sales orders and using them in your business.
+Fishbowl speeds up all of these processes compared to performing them by hand.
+Check out the Fishbowl Documentation Wiki link above for more information on generating sales orders and using them in your business.
 Prepare to reap the rewards of using advanced inventory management software to handle your sales orders and much more.